-A: Don’t feel you need to dress up to come to church – no shirt and tie necessary!
+A: Don’t feel you need to dress up to come to church – no collar necessary!
 Though, feel free to if you wish.
 We’re a pretty casual bunch – jeans, shorts or jandals are more than acceptable.

 Q: Is there anything for children?

 A: Of course – kids are always welcome.
-Children come along to the Family Service to worship and sing, and then Kidzchurch begins upstairs as the sermon starts.
-We also have a crèche for children under 5 and a crying room so mums and dads can still hear the sermon even if bub isn’t in the mood.
+Children come along to the Family Service to worship and sing, and then Kidzchurch begins downstairs as the sermon starts.
+We also have a crèche for children under 5, and a crying room so mums and dads can still hear the sermon even if bub isn’t in the mood.